 However, limitations to EHR data and computational phenotypes exist.
-First, EHRs are designed primarily to record clinical interactions and audit and improve healthcare provision.
-For these reasons, patient consent is not generally obtained, which can then lead to problems when data is re-purposed.
-Moreover, patients may have reservations about use of their data for research and must be offered the opportunity to opt out of data use (5).
-As studies are often developed after the implementation of EHRs, alternative means of obtaining consent will be required for EHR research.
+EHRs are designed primarily to record clinical interactions and audit and improve healthcare provision, and this has a number of implications.
+First, there is a legal dimension.
+For example, under the terms of the European General Data Protection Regulation, without prior patient consent for use of their EHR for research with an explicit statement that they may be approached for inclusion into trials at some unspecified time-point in the future, patients identified by this algorithm in this research could not be directly approached for trial inclusion.
+Patients must be offered the opportunity to opt out of such data use (5).
+There are ways around this, e.g. by implementing alerts in local EHR systems at source that then prompt local clinicians to consent and recruit participants when they see the patient.

 Second, we must be mindful that for any diagnostic algorithm, a trade-off between sensitivity and specificity occurs resulting in false positive and negative results.
 Approaching a falsely positive case for recruitment could result in increased anxiety, additional tests and, in the worst-case scenario, exposure to an unnecessary treatment for a child and their family.
-For this study, presentation of raw data by centre alongside overall estimates of diagnostic accuracy could help readers to understand how many children this could affect.
-Additionally, detection of a ‘case’ may not automatically equate to a patient fully informed about their condition.
-Clearly, rigorous checks in close collaboration with local teams will be required for confirmation of a patient’s eligibility and recruitment.
-Third, we must bear in mind the ability of EHR-based algorithms to capture a representative population, particularly in the context of a private healthcare system.
+Detection of a ‘case’ may not automatically equate to a patient fully informed about their condition.
+Clearly, rigorous checks in close collaboration with local teams will be required for confirmation of a patient’s eligibility and recruitment before patients are approached.

+Third, any algorithm can only be used in settings that deliver care similar to that seen in the settings that the algorithm was developed for.
+For settings where there may be a different pathway of work-up, the restriction to more than 3 clinical encounters may miss cases (e.g. if patients are hospitalised for prolonged periods), and also issues around billing/funding incentives may lead to particular codes being used in some settings more often than in others.
 A requirement for attending a nephrologist on three or more occasions, as included in this study’s algorithm, may mean that non-health seeking or non-attending populations, which may include disadvantaged children, are under-represented in trial recruitment.
-As ethnicity and deprivation are closely correlated in U.S. populations, this may lead to biased results (6).
-Although children from low income families may benefit from government-funded healthcare initiatives such as Medicaid or the Children’s Health Initiative Programme (CHIP), eligibility criteria and benefits offered vary by jurisdiction, which may also impact upon external validity across regions.
+Although children from low-income families may benefit from government-funded healthcare initiatives such as Medicaid or the Children’s Health Initiative Programme (CHIP), eligibility criteria and benefits offered vary by jurisdiction, which may also affect validity across regions.

-Ultimately, the use of a well-designed and validated phenotype is only as good as the data captured within an EHR system.
+Fourth, the use of a well-designed and validated phenotype is only as good as the data captured within an EHR system.
+For example, if a particular type of disease has been associated with having a particular ethnicity – this may in turn mean that the rate of false-positives may vary by ethnicity(6).
 Data capture of important confounding variables such as ethnicity or measures of socio-economic deprivation and high rates of missingness and/or misclassification are ongoing challenges for EHR research (7).

-Use of structured coding systems such as SNOMED-CT however will mean that patient identification can be undertaken within and across healthcare settings in a consistent manner.
-Denburg and colleagues have demonstrated it is possible to identify, with a high degree of accuracy, patient populations for whom pragmatic clinical trials are needed.
-Moving now from identification to recruitment requires thorough international collaboration with stakeholders including EHR providers, healthcare professionals, clinical trialists and patients to ensure solutions to these issues are acceptable to patients, their families and the wider public.
+In summary, Denburg and colleagues have demonstrated it is possible to identify, with a high degree of accuracy, patient populations for whom pragmatic clinical trials are needed.
+Moving now from identification to recruitment requires working with patients and their families, healthcare professionals, clinical trialists and data providers to ensure solutions to these issues are acceptable to patients, their families and the wider public.

 References: